jodastephen/railmodel/CR2-SWLondon.md

 -----------------------------------------
 * CR2 changing to District at VIC in 21-23m at 27tph
 * WIM-WAT changing to Jubilee (Northbound) at WAT in 24-27m at 12tph (+4m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 27-32m at 12tph (+8m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 30-34m at 12tph (+10m)
 * CR2 changing to Northern (City) at BAL changing to Jubilee (Northbound) at LBG in 30-34m at 30tph (+10m)